If you’ve never heard of a menstrual cup before, it can seem pretty strange, alternative or weird.

 Menstrual cups are made from a special medical grade non-allergic silicone.
 Silicone is derived from silica, which is one of the most abundant minerals on earth.

 Because a menstrual cup has a smooth surface, it allows the mucus membranes of your vaginal wall to continue their essential cleansing and protective functions.
-The menstrual cup does not absorb your body’s natural defence mechanisms.
+The menstrual cup doesn’t absorb your body’s natural defence mechanisms.

 #8: Menstrual Cups Are Better For The Environment

-Can you imagine the sheer amount of liners, pads and tampons you’ll use in your lifetime?
-They end up in landfill sites, along with every other woman’s too.
+Can you imagine the sheer amount of liners, pads and tampons you’ll use from puberty to menopause?

-The average woman throws away around 125 to 150kg of tampons, pads and applicators in her lifetime.
+The average woman throws away around 125-150kg of tampons, pads and applicators, which end up in landfill sites.

 #9: They’re Better For Your Bank Account Too

-Depending where you live (and if you’re taxed on sanitary products, like we are here in Australia), lets say it costs around $10 a month for sanitary items.
+Depending where you live (and if you’re taxed on sanitary products, like we are here in Australia), let’s say it costs around $10 a month for sanitary items.
+This figure may be higher; according to research, around one in ten women in Australia buys all three mainstream sanitary options (pads, tampons and panty liners) every month.

 That works out to be $120 a year.
 If you had your first period when you were 12, and if your period stops at the average of 51 years, you’ve spent a grand total of $4,680 — you could have taken a nice holiday for that amount!